-- Differentiated Instruction - School Counseling
+- Differentiated Instruction

+- School Counseling

+- Teaching Students with Exceptionalities

 All programs in the School of Education are NCATE accredited.
 In addition the programs in Counselor Education (School and Clinical Mental Health) are accredited by CACREP.
 The School of Education's programs that include a Certification component are designed to prepare students for the most current New York State certification as noted in the individual program descriptions.
 This preparation may be applicable for comparable certification in other states.